lucasjellema/tech-radar-prototype2/development-log.md

 - configure the sizes
 - configure the shapes for the template
-- blackout function for simple,l custom debouncing (module utils.js)
+- blackout function for simple, custom debouncing (module utils.js)
 - manage data in data.js - complex object with multiple templates

 ## March 11th